naomiperez/bitcamp2019/README.txt

 An animated Octocat hacking away!

 Made with Processing written in Java.
-I had written a Brickbreaker game in Processing a year ago and wanted to try to make something new since I enjoy visual art & coding.
+My team member and I have no experience in Processing but we were both interested in using Java/Processing to make animations.
+We decided creating a hacking Octocat would be a great start!